Jannik-Schroeder/plantsControl/README.md

 You can find the project documentation [here](https://github.com/schroeder-is/plantsControl/blob/master/README.md).

 ## Source Code / Binaries
-The source code can be found in this GitLab repository.
-The binaries for the project can be found in the Releases section.
+The source code can be found in this GitHub repository.
+The instructions how to build and host it yourself follow.

-## Installation
-Clone the repository and upload the code to your ESP8266/ESP32 using the Arduino IDE or PlatformIO.

 ## Dependencies
 This project depends on the following libraries: